bhagyashree-1312/Amazon-Prime_Video-Dashboard-Tableau_Project/README.md

 # Amazon Prime Video Content Analysis
-Author - Bhagyashree Pise
+~ Author : Bhagyashree Pise

-##  Project Overview
+## Overview
-This project analyzes **Amazon Prime Video’s Movies and TV Shows catalog** using **Tableau Public**.
-The dashboard provides insights into content distribution across countries, genres, release years, and content types, along with detailed information for individual titles.
+This project presents an interactive Tableau dashboard that analyzes the content available on Amazon Prime Video, covering both Movies and TV Shows.
+The dashboard provides insights into content distribution across countries, genres, release years, and content types.

-The goal of this project is to demonstrate **data visualization, storytelling, and dashboard design skills** using Tableau.
+The goal of this project is to explore trends, identify top-performing regions and genres, and present the findings in a clean, visually engaging manner.

-##  Dashboard Features
+### Dashboard Highlights
+- Key Metrics
+  Total Titles: 9,668
+  Total Movies: 7,814
+  Total TV Shows: 1,854
+  Total Countries: 86

+### Visualizations Included
-###  Shows by Country
+1) Shows by Country
-- Interactive world map showing the **number of titles available per country**
+- World map showing the number of titles available per country
-- Color intensity represents total titles
-- Tooltip includes:
-  - Country name
+- Highlights global content distribution on Amazon Prime Video

+2) Top 5 Countries
-  - Total number of titles
+-Bar chart displaying countries with the highest number of titles
-  - Percent of total content
+- Includes: United States, India, United Kingdom, Canada, and Italy

-###  Top 10 Genres
+3) Top 10 Genres
-- Horizontal bar chart displaying the **top 10 genres by number of titles**
+- Horizontal bar chart of the most popular genres by title count
-- Sorted in descending order for easy comparison
+- Drama, Action, and Comedy dominate the platform

-###  Distribution by Type
+4) Distribution by Type
-- Donut chart showing content split between:
+- Donut chart comparing Movies vs TV Shows
-  - **Movies**
-  - **TV Shows**
-- Displays both **percentage share** and category labels
+- Movies account for approximately 80.8% of total content

-###  Shows by Release Year & Type
+5) Shows by Release Year & Type
-- Area chart visualizing growth trends over time
+- Area chart showing growth trends over time
-- Split by **Movie vs TV Show**
-- Highlights rapid content expansion in recent years
+- Clearly highlights the rapid content growth in recent years

-###  Title-Level Details
+6) Title Description Panel
 - Interactive title selector
-- Displays:
-  - Cast
-  - Release year
-  - Duration
-  - Genre
-  - Type
-  - Description
+- Displays detailed descriptions for selected movies or TV shows

 ## Tools & Technologies
-- **Tableau Public (Desktop Edition)**
+Tableau Public / Tableau Desktop Public Edition
-- **Dataset:** Amazon Prime Video Titles (CSV)
+Dataset: Amazon Prime Video titles metadata

-##  Project Files
-- `Amazon_Prime_Dashboard.twb` – Tableau workbook
-- `amazon_prime_titles.csv` – Source dataset
-- `README.md` – Project documentation
+Map Source: Mapbox / OpenStreetMap

 ## Key Insights
-- Movies dominate the Amazon Prime catalog (~80%)
-- Drama is the most common genre
+The United States and India contribute the largest share of content Drama is the most common genre on the platform
-- Content availability varies significantly by country
-- Strong growth in content releases after 2000
+Amazon Prime Video content has grown significantly after 2010 Movies dominate the catalog compared to TV Shows

+### How to Use
+Open the Tableau workbook (.twb / .twbx) in Tableau Public or Tableau Desktop Use filters and interactive elements to explore different insights Hover over visuals for detailed tooltips

+**Thank you !!!**